jonfryd/OpenGL-SDL2-Rotating-Cube/README.md

 ## Usage

-Run the compiled executable to see the continuously rotating cube with specular lighting.
+Run the compiled executable to see the continuously rotating cube.

 ## Controls